A relaxed Rory McIlroy made the most of a little help from his friends as he tries to end a disappointing season in style in the British Masters.

 McIlroy produced a superb recovery from thick rough to the elevated green and went on to make three birdies on the front nine in his penultimate tournament of an injury-plagued season, which the former world number one will bring to an early end after next week's Alfred Dunhill Links Championship.

-“It’s not a bad way to feel,” said the 28-year-old.
-“You’re not really looking ahead at anything, you’re just concentrating on the round out there and not thinking about anything else.
+"It's not a bad way to feel," the 28-year-old said.
+"You're not really looking ahead at anything, you're just concentrating on the round out there and not thinking about anything else.

 "I feel like I'm not under any pressure to perform at all, I'm not putting myself under any pressure.
 That's probably the reason I've went out there and shot a decent score.

-“I think if you asked 75% of the guys out here, they would say it would be nice to have some sort of an off-season.
+"I think if you asked 75 per cent of the guys out here they would say it would be nice to have some sort of an off-season.

 "I'm just giving myself an off-season this year and looking forward to improving my health, improving my game and becoming a better player in 2018."